 There are two ways to clear the WordPress cache in W3 Total Cache.

-Once you click that, all the caching methods you have setup in W3 Total Cache will be automatically cleared.
+Once you click that, all the caches will be automatically cleared.

 Clear WP Fastest Cache